councilofelders/numerbay/docs/docs/intro.md

 ## Getting Started

-NumerBay is the Numerai community marketplace funded by the Numerai Council of Elders.
+**[NumerBay](https://numerbay.ai)** is the Numerai community marketplace funded by the Numerai Council of Elders.
 Anything related to the Numerai tournaments can be traded directly without middleman.

+> [Numerai](https://numer.ai/) is the hardest data science tournament on the planet where data scientists around the world comes together to build the world's last hedge fund by predicting the stock market.
+Learn more by reading the [Numerai Docs](https://docs.numer.ai/tournament/learn)

-Data scientists can trade their Numerai tournament submissions and artifacts for NMRs.
+On NumerBay, data scientists can trade their Numerai tournament submissions and other artifacts for [Numeraire (NMR)](https://coinmarketcap.com/currencies/numeraire/) tokens.
 Non-tournament participants can stake on others' predictions by buying on NumerBay and setting up auto-submission.

 **Explore NumerBay immediately** at **[numerbay.ai](https://numerbay.ai)**.
 Learn how to [set up an account](./tutorial-basics/set-up-account.md) on NumerBay.